Sports Betting Odds Explained

 - FAQ: underdogs, favorites, what odds you want, etc

 - Where to go once you know the basics

 Odds are the heart of a bet.
 You can’t really understand what you’re betting on if you don’t understand odds, so let’s dive in.

 It helps to get a little sports betting vocabulary out of the way.
 You might hear people talk about the “odds” of a game or the “line” of a game.
 These are two different things.
 So what’s the difference?

-Sports betting odds tell you how much you’ll win on the bet you place, while the betting line tells you how much your team is predicted to win by (also known as the point spread).
+Sports betting odds tell you how much you’ll win on the bet you place, while the betting line usually refers to the point spread or how much your team is predicted to win or lose by.

 How to read sports betting odds

 We’ve covered that odds tell you how much you’ll win on a bet.
 But they don’t directly say “bet $100 to win $96,” so how do you decipher the code?